On Oahu’s west coast, in a nondescript body of water called Makaha Bay, sea turtles come to take a bath.

 Personally, I’ve never given a lot of thought to turtle hygiene.
 If pressed, I would have thought that turtles swimming in the ocean their entire lives are self-cleaning.

-Snorkeling with Sea Turtles
+Snorkeling with Sea Turtles on Oahu

 If a boat spends enough time in the water, algae and barnacles begin to grow on its bottom.
-The same thing happens to turtles.
+The same thing happens to sea turtles.

 Fortunately, in the underwater world, there are fish that like to nibble on such yucky stuff.
 They are called lavender tang and they hang out in Makaha Bay.
 So that’s one of the places where we went snorkeling and it was FREAKING AWESOME!
 We could actually see the fish nibbling yuck off of the turtles.